This DIY article shows how to replace the display in an MKS80 with a new OLED version that is visible in both day and night!

 Other displays are possible, see connection recommendatiosn below: MIDAS Part Number: MCOB11605AV-EWP (white) or MCOB11605AV-EBP (blue).
 Vishay Part Number: O016N001AGPP5N0000 (green)

 Vishay & Midas displays have been made obsolete and so in short supply.
-Winstar displays are in production for bulk order but not available in distribution.
-SuperSynthProjects secured a production run of these displays in blue or white for Peter Connelly Music Ltd.
+Winstar displays are in production for bulk order but not generally available in distribution.

 Yellow Display on an MKS80?!